R-Morgan/NGramCrackers/README.md

 Free, permisive, non-copyleft licence is not satisfactory for me.

 ### CLI-based solutions for quantitative text analysis
-My other gripe is the interface.
-Programmes like MonoconcPro or AntConc are intended for Applied Linguists who are less like to be Computational Linguists who do not use the CLI.
-Thus, in order to promote accessibility, these programmes make heavy use of graphical user interfaces (GUIs).
+My other gripe with the most common concordance software are the interfaces.
+Programmes like MonoconcPro or AntConc feature Graphical User Interfaces (GUIs) in order to promote accessibility.
 While many users expect this functionality, a GUI can reduce the productivity of users who mostly use the CLI.

 At the other end of the spectrum are full NLP programming libraries.
 When I was thesising, I was not a good enough programmer to pick up a new language super quickly, much less implement all the functions I needed.
-I was trapped in the odd limbo of hating GUIs but not being a skilled enough programmer to figure a solution with a programming library.
+I was trapped in the odd limbo of hating GUIs but not being a skilled enough programmer to figure a solution with a programming library in a timely fashion.

 These experiences inspired the idea of an intermediary step from consumer-GUI frontends to fully functional text processing libraries and  APIs.
 Thus, the